ishan-marikar/ojasen-web/README.md

 All data is persisted in the database rather than using in-memory storage, making it suitable for production use.

+## Analytics

+This project includes Google Analytics tracking for page views, user interactions, and business events.
+See [GOOGLE_ANALYTICS.md](GOOGLE_ANALYTICS.md) for setup and implementation details.

 ## Prisma Setup

 This project uses Prisma as the database ORM.
 To set up the database: